Sahir8gill/sahir8gill.github.io/about.md

 active: about
 ---

 I'm a final year undergraduate of Electrical & Electronics Engineering at [Birla Institute of Technology and Science, Pilani: K.K.
-Birla Goa Campus]({http://www.bits-pilani.ac.in/Goa/index.aspx}).//add link
+Birla Goa Campus]({https://www.bits-pilani.ac.in/Goa/index.aspx "Institute Homepage"}).

 You can follow my adventures on Instagram @sahir8gill and mail me: sahirgill8@gmail.com